 The HVAC industry is booming.
 The economy needs more heating and ventilation professionals to enter the marketplace.
-In fact, the Bureau of Labor Statistics notes that the industry is expected to grow 15% from 2016-2026, adding 48,800 jobs.
+In fact, the Bureau of Labor Statistics notes that the industry is expected to

 Many individuals are looking to change careers or learn a new trade.
 Becoming an HVAC technician is an excellent route in accomplishing this pursuit.
 While becoming an HVAC technician does require ongoing education (due to the nature and constant changes in technology and techniques in the industry), most employers offer support with the ongoing education aspect of the job.

 We uncover everything there is to know about becoming an HVAC technician from the different roles within the job, what one can expect in job training, average earning potential, and how to land an HVAC position in a community near you.

 It is essential to understand the different roles that make up the trade.
 Here are some of the most common positions with the best opportunity for employment and career growth:

 An HVAC engineer plans and coordinates every part of a heating and cooling system installation.
 They conduct performance evaluations on existing systems, recommend improvements to increase overall efficiency, and design entire systems for a new project (both commercial and residential).
 An HVAC engineer falls under the purview of mechanical engineering, which works closely with all the other trades involved with construction.

 Since this position involvew mechanical engineering, a 4-year bachelor's degree is a general requirement.
 Furthermore, after completion of a 4-year degree, an individual looking for a career in HVAC engineering should complete the

 is $57,404, with more experienced engineers making closer to $70,000.